weaveworks/gitopssets-controller/docs/locally-developing-gitopssets.md

             team: dev-team
 ```

-In this case the user will require RBAC access to `list` and `get` the `GitopsClusters` at the cluster scope.
+In this case the user will require RBAC access to `list` the `GitopsClusters` at the cluster scope.